How to make bunting

 - Adhesive: double-sided tape, glue-gun, stapler or needle and thread

 Using a ruler, draw the outline of a triangle onto your piece of cardboard.
-Take your scissors and carefully cut out the shape to create your own bunting template.
-For the classic bunting shape, we recommend marking measurements of 16cm for the top edge and 22cm for the sides.
-If you're feeling adventurous, you could try different shapes and sizes for your template.
+Take your scissors and carefully cut out the shape to create your own bunting pattern.
+For the classic bunting size, we recommend marking measurements of 16cm for the top edge and 22cm for the sides.
+If you’re feeling adventurous, you could try different shapes and sizes for your template.

 … and enjoy!

 Hints and tips for making bunting

 - Remember, bunting can be made out of almost anything — recycled scraps of old fabric, old clothes, plastic bags or even old tents.
 To reduce waste, think about what materials you could repurpose.
 If you’ve been having a clear out, have a rummage before you take unwanted clothes to the charity shop, and use some for fabric.

 - Take a good look through your recycling – cereal boxes, magazines and newspapers would work well for the flags or for cutting out and sticking on as decorations.